A really good example of a really bad website header.

 You might be thinking, “But couldn’t I just write multiple headlines—one for each persona?
 That way, we’d be sure to reach all of them.”
 Resist the urge to do this.
 Have you ever visited a website with one of those scrolling sliders at the top of the homepage?
 Organizations that use sliders may mean well, but giving a visitor multiple messages to sift through puts the burden of deciding what’s important back on them.
 And that burden makes it difficult for the user to know what to do next.
 (There are also some other reasons we hate sliders, which are summarized well in this article.)

 If you want a sleek, easy-to-follow homepage that will guide your users through the buying or conversion process, you need to stick with a single headline—you can personalize messages for specific personas elsewhere.
-(Check out our homepage for an example of how to do this—we did it right below the header!)

 So how do you come up with a single message that will reach multiple personas?
 Find the common problem that all your personas are trying to solve.
 If you’re into mathematical terms, it’s like determining the least common multiple.
 What’s the pain point that all your personas have in common that your product or service can fix?
 That’s what you should address in your headline.